Lonewolf239/NeoIni/README.md

 ## Philosophy

 **Black Box Design**: all internal logic is hidden behind the simple public API of the `NeoIniReader` class.
 You work only with methods and events, without thinking about implementation details.
+NeoIni config files are meant to be owned and managed by the library, not by humans editing them in Notepad — human comments are intentionally not preserved, and the warning header clearly signals this.